Policies & action

 Coal

-China remains the world’s largest consumer of coal.
-In 2023, coal accounted for approximately 60% of China's power generation, despite representing only 40% of its capacity (CEC, 2024).
+Coal accounted for 60% of China power generation despite representing only 40% of its total capacity, due to its higher capacity factor compared to renewables (CEC, 2024; Ember, 2025).
 To align with a 1.5°C pathway, China would need to rapidly reduce the share of unabated coal in power generation to 7-9% by 2030 and achieve a complete phase-out before 2040 (Climate Action Tracker, 2023).
+Our current policy projections suggest coal’s share in power generation falling to 37–40% by 2030.

+China has signalled its intention to “phase down coal consumption” during the 15th Five-Year Plan period (2026–2030).
 While “in principle” the country no longer builds any more coal-fired power projects (whose sole purpose is to generate electricity), planners continue to build coal-fired power plants under two exceptions: to provide secured power supply and to support flexible peaking services under further development of renewable energy (NEA, 2022).

 But this build-up occurs despite coal plants becoming more expensive to operate as cheaper renewables are added to the grid.
 High power generation costs, coupled with government-regulated electricity prices set at lower levels, have led to financial losses and generation inefficiencies for coal companies.
+Increasingly squeezed by renewables, many coal plants risk becoming stranded assets, unable to recover their investments over their expected lifetimes.

-While shifting away from coal is essential for achieving a 1.5-compatible power system, reducing emissions from coal plants that will remain in use for some time through technical improvements is still sensible.
-This strategy raises the cost of coal-fired power, encouraging a further shift to renewable energy when much of China’s coal-fired generation is already unprofitable even before incurring the costs of new measures.
-(Myllyvirta, 2024a).
+While shifting away from coal is essential for achieving a 1.5oC-compatible power system, reducing emissions from coal plants that will remain in use for some time through technical improvements is still sensible.
+This strategy raises the cost of coal-fired power, encouraging a further shift to renewable energy when much of China’s coal-fired generation is already unprofitable even before incurring the costs of new measures (Myllyvirta, 2024a).
 It is, however, crucial to ensure that these low-carbon retrofits do not become an excuse for new coal projects or delaying the phase-down of existing coal plants.

-The ETS now covers over 2,000 companies in the power sector (coal and gas plants), 40% of China’s carbon emissions, and recorded over 24.9 billion yuan (USD 3.4bn) in total transactions in 2023.
+China’s Emissions Trading Scheme (ETS) was initially launched in 2021 (after a decade of pilot projects) to bring down the emissions intensity of coal plants and encourage earlier retirement for a young coal-fired power plant fleet.
+The ETS now covers over 2,000 companies in the power sector (coal and gas plants), 40% of China’s carbon emissions, and recorded over 24.9 billion yuan (USD 3.4 billion) in total transactions in 2023.
 However, the scheme has been inhibited by challenges in power market interactions, data quality and ETS design based on free allocations, limiting the ability of carbon prices to drive sector decarbonisation (Qin et al., 2022).

 Fossil gas and oil